 PBS at TPAC

 The Portable Batch Systems (PBS) used at TPAC varies between compute systems.
-Vortex and Katabatic use Maui/Torque package while Eddy and kunanyi use open-source PBS Pro.

-PBS Pro User Documentation
+PBS Pro User Guide

 Quick Syntax guide